mtytel/vital/Install_for_Linux.md

 4. Under “Get Vital” click “Basic”.
 5. Create or log into an account as necessary.
 6. Under “Download” select “Linux (deb)”.
-7. Open with Software Install.
+7. Open the download from the downloads folder.
-8. Open Vital.
+8. You will be prompted to choose an application to open with.
+Open with “Software Install”.
+9. Choose a destination for the download and finish prompt.
+10. Open Vital from the folder you chose for 9.